Welcome to the Certified Reverse Mortgage Professional (CRMP) web page.

 They want to distinguish themselves from the pack.

-While hundreds of NRMLA members have accumulated continuing education credits, only 106 individuals have had the CRMP bestowed on them since June 2010.
-If you are interested in learning more about the CRMP, please consult the various documents provided on this page.
-Additional questions can be emailed to Darryl Hicks, Vice President of Communications at NRMLA, at firstname.lastname@example.org.
+If you are interested in learning more, please consult the various documents provided on this page.
+Additional questions can be emailed to Darryl Hicks, Vice President of Communications at NRMLA, at email@example.com.

-- Candidate Handbook.
+- Download CRMP Candidate Handbook.
 Describes eligibility requirements, earning continuing education credits, annual recertification and exam preparation.

-- Online Course List.
+- Online Courses Approved for CRMP Credits.
 The following online courses have been approved for CRMP credits.
 You may submit these courses on the exam application, or for recertification.
+(Updated July 23, 2020)

 - Recertification Handbook.
 Describes the requirements for maintaining the designation once you earn it.